 [1] TRUE

-In clinical trials analyses the number of patients per column is often referred to as N
+In clinical trials analyses the number of patients per column is often referred to as N (rather than the overall population which outside of clinical trials is commonly referred to as N).
+Column Ns are added using the add_colcounts function:

 basic_table() %>%